Co-positivity of tensors and bounded from below conditions of CP conserving two-Higgs-doublet potential: Some remarks

+(2) In terms of the eigenvalues of a $4\times4$ matrix, Ivanov \cite{I2007} gave the sufficient and necessary conditions of the BFB of CP conserving 2HDM potential, but not analytic.
+It is not clear how to do this analytically, and this may be slow to implement numerically.
+Our conclusions is analytic for the CP conserving potential, which are easy to code up, and presumably faster to run, for the large scans of the 2HDM parameter space which often take place in the literature. \\

+(3) For the BFB of CP conserving 2HDM potential, Kannike \cite{K2016} presented a sufficient condition (Eq.
+(88)) by means of Lagrange multiplier, which is not completely analytic.
 Recently, Bahl et al. \cite{BCCIW} gave a stronger sufficient conditions (Eqs.
-(43) and (44)) of the vacuum stability of CP conserving 2HDM potential with the constraint $\Lambda_6\sqrt{\Lambda_2}=\Lambda_7\sqrt{\Lambda_1}$ using Ulrich and Watson’s result (Eq.(30))\cite{UW}.
-In this paper, we use the optimizing version (Lemma 1) of Ulrich and Watson’s result to yield the analytic expression of the vacuum stability.
-For the more details about Lemma 1 see Refs. \cite{SL2021,QYZ}. \\
+(5.20) and (5.21)) for the BFB of CP conserving 2HDM potential using Ulrich and Watson’s result (Eq.(30))\cite{UW}.
+In this paper, we use the optimizing version (Lemma 1) of Ulrich and Watson’s result to yield the analytic expression of the BFB (For the more details about Lemma 1 see Refs. \cite{SL2021,QYZ}).
+For example, That is, these parameters meet Theorem \ref{thm:1} (2), which means $V_4(\Phi_1,\Phi_2)\geq0$.
+However, they can't satisfy the condition Eq.
+(5.20) of Bahl et.al.\cite{BCCIW}, i.e.

-In terms of the eigenvalues of a $4\times4$ matrix, Ivanov \cite{I2007} gave the sufficient and necessary conditions of the vacuum stability of CP conserving 2HDM potential, but not analytic.
-Our conclusions is analytic in this paper. \\

-Our work also first applies the successive removal parameter method to study the properties of a symmetric tensor with multi-parameters, which deserves further study and perfectness.
+(4) The quartic part of such a 2HDM potential is the following Let $x=\cos\theta$ and $y=\sin\theta$.
+Then the general 2HDM potential have three parameters about `angles', $(\rho, x, y)$ with $ x^2+y^2=1$.
+So the argument approach of Theorem \ref{thm:1} may not be applied directly to the general 2HDM potential.
+How to revised this approach, which deserves further study and perfectness.